comit-network/comit.network/blog/2021-07-08-xmr-btc-project-hibernation.md

 In summary, we have pretty much delivered exactly what we wanted:

-A somewhat usable tool that allows users to trustlessly trade the XMR/BTC pair.
+A usable tool that allows users to trustlessly trade the XMR/BTC pair.

 ## What's next